James Ruse Agricultural High School: Cameron Block

 The Cameron Block (or "C-Block") is a three-storey building with a variety of classrooms, science labs, computer rooms and lockers.
-The second floor is primarily used for Mathematics lessons, and the Mathematics Staffroom is located on the second floor accordingly.
+The second floor is primarily used for Mathematics lessons, and the Mathematics staffroom is located on the second floor accordingly.
 On the first floor, rooms C1.1 and C1.2 are science labs, whilst C1.4 and C1.5 are primarily used for HSIE lessons.
 There is also a Drama Room (C1.3) which contains a stage, as well as a hobbit hole with costumes and other drama-related objects.
 The topic of Multiple-Disciplinary Communications (MDC) was also formerly taught within the drama room.
 The HSIE/LOTE staffroom is located between C1.5 and C1.4.
 The cadets Q-Store is hosted in the exterior of the block.

 Powe Block

-The Powe Block (or "P-Block") is a two-storey building connecting L-Block and C-Block which houses most (but not all) of the school's laboratories.
-It has 5 classrooms.
+The Powe Block (or "P-Block") is a two-storey building connecting L-Block and C-Block which houses half of the school's laboratories.
+It has 4 classrooms.
 Most science lessons are held in this building and the science faculty staff room is located on the first floor.
 Its second storey was constructed in 2012.

 W-Block

-W-block is a set of 4 separate single-storey buildings.
+W-block is a set of 4 separate single-storey buildings, Mills Block, Best Block, Shearman Block, and Schofield Block.
 One building contains W1.1 (science lab) and W1.2 (classroom).
-W1.3 is a band room.
-W1.4 is partitioned into 5-6 music rooms and one larger classroom.
-The W-block building nearest to the quadrangle houses several classrooms, and the English Staffroom.
+W1.7 is a band room, where most before and after school bands are held.
+W1.3 is partitioned into 5-6 music/practice rooms and one larger classroom.
+The W-block building nearest to the quadrangle houses W1.5 (classroom), W1.6 (classroom), the senior study, and the English staffroom.

 F-Block

 F-Block is a single storey building with two adjoining rooms that houses agriculture lessons.
 The farm manager utilises this block.
-It is located on the farm besides the tool shed and behind the basketball courts, and overlooks the peach/orange orchard.
+It is located on the farm besides the tool shed and behind the basketball courts, and overlooks the peach/orange orchard, as well as being adjacent to the farm, where students complete their practical Agriculture lessons.

 Bishop Block

 Bishop Block is named after John Bishop.
 It is a 2 storey building adjacent to the canteen sails.
-The bottom floor is used as a sports equipment storeroom and the second floor is a single classroom often used for Latin or Japanese classes.
+The bottom floor is used as a sports equipment storeroom and the second floor is B2.1, a classroom often used for Latin classes.